A green leaf in a petri dish with test tubes for an abbreviated 510(k) submission.

 Getting your medical device to market is a huge milestone, but a few common missteps in your Abbreviated 510(k) submission can cause significant delays.
 By understanding these potential pitfalls ahead of time, you can prepare a stronger, more effective application that moves smoothly through the review process.
 Let’s walk through the most frequent mistakes we see so you can steer clear of them.

-Assuming Less Rigor Is Required
+Mistake #1: Assuming Less Rigor Is Needed

 Don’t let the word “Abbreviated” mislead you.
 This pathway doesn’t mean less work overall; it just means the work is structured differently.
 You are still required to provide all the same sections as a Traditional 510(k).
 The key difference is your ability to use summary reports and declarations of conformity to recognized standards instead of submitting mountains of raw data.
 While this can certainly create a smoother review process, it requires you to be just as diligent in your testing and documentation.
 The FDA’s expectations for safety and effectiveness remain exactly the same, so cutting corners here is not an option.

-Conducting Inadequate Predicate Device Research
+Mistake #2: Inadequate Predicate Device Research

 Your entire submission hinges on demonstrating substantial equivalence to a legally marketed predicate device.
 This is one of the top challenges companies face, and it’s often because the initial research was too shallow.
 You need to go beyond a surface-level comparison of features.
 A thorough analysis involves digging into the predicate’s indications for use, technological characteristics, performance data, and labeling.
 Choosing an inappropriate predicate can send you back to square one, wasting valuable time and resources.
 Invest the effort upfront to find the best possible predicate and build a rock-solid case for equivalence.